A technical guide for marketplace sellers

 Walmart doesn’t “hate” external image URLs.

-If your link deviates even slightly, Walmart will silently reject it.
+It just has a fragile, highly strict ingestion pipeline and if your link deviates even slightly, Walmart might silently reject it.